gigasquid/wonderland-clojure-katas/alphabet-cipher/README.md

 meetmebythetree
 ```

 Now you can look up the column _S_ in the table and follow it down until it meets the _M_ row.
-The value at the intersection is the letter _d_.
+The value at the intersection is the letter _e_.
 All the letters would be thus encoded.

 ```
 sconessconessco